-Reception Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Cooking and nutrition explain where in the world different foods originate from name and sort foods into the five groups in the Eatwell Guide use what they know about the Eatwell Guide to design and prepare dishes • understand that all food comes from plants or animals; • understand that food has to be farmed, grown elsewhere (e.g. home) or caught • understand that everyone should eat at least five portions of fruit and vegetables every day and start to explain why understand how to prepare and cook a variety of predominantly savoury dishes safely and hygienically; use a range of techniques such as mashing, whisking, crushing, grating, cutting, kneading and baking; prepare ingredients using appropriate cooking utensils; measure and weigh ingredients to the nearest gram and millilitre; start to independently follow a recipe; start to know when, where and how food is grown (such as herbs, tomatoes and strawberries) in the UK, Europe and the wider world with support, use a heat source to cook ingredients showing awareness of the need to control the temperature of the hob and/or oven use a range of techniques such as mashing, whisking, crushing, grating, cutting, kneading and baking; explain that a healthy diet is made up of a variety and balance of different food and drink, as represented in the Eatwell Guide and be able to apply these principles when planning and cooking dishes; understand that to be active and healthy, nutritious food and drink are Europe and the wider world; understand about seasonality, how this may affect the food availability and plan recipes according to seasonality; understand that food is processed demonstrate how to prepare and cook a variety of predominantly savoury dishes safely and hygienically including, where appropriate, the use of a heat source; demonstrate how to use a range of cooking techniques, such as griddling, grilling, frying and boiling; adapt and refine recipes by adding or substituting one or more ingredients to change the appearance, taste, texture and aroma measure accurately and calculate ratios of ingredients to scale up or down from a recipe; independently follow a recipe needed to provide energy for the body • start to understand seasonality and/or temperatures •
+Reception Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Cooking and nutrition understand that all food comes from plants or animals; understand that food has to be farmed, grown elsewhere (e.g. home) or caug explain where in the world different foods originate from name and sort foods into the five groups in the Eatwell Guide use what they know about the Eatwell Guide to design and prepare dishes Pupils should be taught to: understand that all food comes from plants or animals; understand that food has to be farmed, grown elsewhere (e.g. home) or caught understand that everyone should eat at least five portions of fruit and vegetables every day and start to explain why predominantly savoury dishes safely and hygienically; use a range of techniques such as mashing, whisking, crushing, grating, cutting, kneading and baking; prepare ingredients using appropriate cooking utensils; measure and weigh ingredients to the nearest gram and millilitre; start to independently follow a recipe; Pupils should be taught to: start to know when, where and how food is grown (such as herbs, tomatoes and strawberries) in the UK, Europe and the wider world with support, use a heat source to cook ingredients showing awareness of the need to control the temperature of the hob and/or oven use a range of techniques such as mashing, whisking, crushing, grating, cutting, kneading and baking; explain that a healthy diet is made up of a variety and balance of different food and drink, as represented in the Eatwell Guide and be able to apply these principles when planning and cooking dishes; understand that to be active and healthy, nutritious food and drink are needed to provide energy for the body grown (such as pears, wheat and potatoes), reared (such as poultry and cattle) and caught (such as fish) in the UK, Europe and the wider world; understand about seasonality, how this may affect the food availability and plan recipes according to seasonality; understand that food is processed into ingredients that can be eaten or used in cooking explain that foods contain demonstrate how to prepare and cook a variety of predominantly savoury dishes safely and hygienically including, where appropriate, the use of a heat source; demonstrate how to use a range of cooking techniques, such as griddling, grilling, frying and boiling; adapt and refine recipes by adding or substituting one or more ingredients to change the appearance, taste, texture and aroma measure accurately and calculate ratios of ingredients to scale up or down from a recipe; independently follow a recipe